-- Maths – A Level (AS/A2)/GCSE/iGCSE/13+ exams/11+ exams/Dyscalculia
+- Maths – A Level/GCSE/iGCSE/13+/11+/Dyscalculia

-- Physics – A Level/GCSE/iGCSE/13+ exams/11+ exams
+- Physics – A Level/GCSE/iGCSE/13+/11+

-- Chemistry/Biology – GCSE/iGCSE/13+ exams/11+ exams
+- Chemistry/Biology – GCSE/iGCSE/13+/11+

-If your child is struggling with maths or Science then they need a professional 1-on-1 private tuition expert.
-I have been tutoring face to face for 10 years and online (Skype/FaceTime) for over 4 years.
+If your child is struggling with maths or Science then they need a professional 1-on-1 private tutor.
+I have been tutoring face to face for 10 years and online for over 4 years.
 My online tuition system is simplicity itself.
 The student will just need a computer or tablet with a stable internet connection.
 I use a virtual whiteboard called BitPaper which needs no installation and runs on a web browser.
 It is a fun and interactive whiteboard and learning space.

 Having tutored for a few years online, I believe well delivered online tuition is better than in person or face to face tuition.
 Following is a summary on why that’s the case:

 - Taking ownership of learning : Online the emphasis is on the student to take the initiative, write out things and Google search videos or facts that I ask them to do.
 This is far more powerful than me doing it for them, which is what I do when tutoring face to face.
 I spoonfeed students less, and trust them to work things out themselves.
 Even with students as young as 12, I am finding students absolutely relish taking the driver’s seat as I become their guide and navigator.
 I ask them to google “Manhattan” on maps to see the grid like cartesian coordinate structure of the city and when they do, they feel like they made their own discovery.

 - Available even at school or on holiday : Students can be taught during their homework time, even if they are boarding or have some free times in lessons like many sixth formers do – And indeed with the school’s full consent, I tutor many students while they are still at school.
 To look at maths issues as and when they arise is far far more effective than waiting until the holidays to then tutor students.
 In effect, the school and online tutors can be partners in teaching.